Using a Multimeter, Voltmeter, Ammeter, and an Ohmmeter

 |Ammeters must have a LOW resistance|

 Think about the changes you would have to make to a practical circuit in order to include the ammeter.
 To start with, you need to break the circuit so that the ammeter can be connected in series.
 All the current flowing in the circuit must pass through the ammeter.
-Meters are not supposed to alter the behaviour of the circuit, or at least not significantly, and it follows that an ammeter must have a very LOW resistance.
+Meters are not supposed to alter the behavior of the circuit, or at least not significantly, and it follows that an ammeter must have a very LOW resistance.

 Measuring Voltage.
 Diagram C shows the same circuit after connecting a voltmeter: